Working with other academic departments within the University, the Department of Mathematics offers unique choices for Postgraduate study.

 Taught MSc Courses

-The Department of Mathematics at Aberystwyth collaborates with the department of Computer Science and the Institute of Biological Environmental and Rural Science to provide an MSc in Statistics for Computational Biology.
+MSc in Statistics for Computational Biology: The Department of Mathematics at Aberystwyth collaborates with the Department of Computer Science and the Institute of Biological Environmental and Rural Science to offer an MSc in Statistics for Computational Biology.
 The scheme is designed to introduce key, practice-based skills in statistics and will be of interest to students that are looking for the minimum entry-level qualification for many excellent employment opportunities in pharmaceuticals, advanced agriculture and in public health.
-For more information please see the details of our Taught MSc Programme.
+More information is available here.

 Research Degrees (PhD, MPhil)

 The Department of Mathematics has an established reputation in leading-edge collaborative and interdisciplinary research.
-More information is available in our PGR Handbook IMPACS 2014v4.2.
 Extensive research is carried out in the areas of mathematical modelling of solids and structures, rheology of complex fluids and foams, analysis and measure theory, functional analysis, operator algebras, open quantum systems and statistics.
 Students can choose to read for PhD and MPhil degrees by research in these topics.
 We frequently have fully-funded PhD studentships (from EPSRC and the European Union for example) available for students holding a good honours degree or equivalent in an appropriate subject.
 In addition, there are often bursaries available to non-EU Postgraduates that cover the difference between overseas fees and UK/EU fees.
 An informal inquiry to the department will determine what is available at any particular time.
 A list of typical PhD projects is available here.